kyma-project/kyma/docs/03-tutorials/00-application-connectivity/ac-06-renew-client-cert.md

    openssl req -new -sha256 -out renewal.csr -key {PATH_TO_KEY} -subj "{SUBJECT}"
    ```

-3. Send a request to the Connector Service to renew the certificate.
+3. Send a request to Connector Service to renew the certificate.
 Use the certificate renewal endpoint.

    >**NOTE:** To get the URL to the certificate renewal endpoint, see the tutorial on how to [call the metadata endpoint](../../03-tutorials/00-application-connectivity/ac-02-get-client-certificate.md#call-the-metadata-endpoint).